washyn/abp_samples_template/README.md

 - imrpoove widget for move
 - improve catalog for integrate
 - agregar componente text area...
-- hay un modulo de catalogo, convertir a modulo
+- hay un modulo de catalogo, convertir a modulo..revisar donde esta...
+- hay un modulo de datatables improved
 ## About this solution

 This is a minimalist, non-layered startup solution with the ABP Framework.
 All the fundamental ABP modules are already installed.